xadlien/rpi-wifi-to-ethernet/README.md

 This will install a service that executes the inet_forward.sh script at boot after the network is available.
 That script will forward all ports to 192.168.34.10 which is the device connected to ethernet.

 ## Ansible
 The ansible directory was added to include the same script to install the forward service over ssh.
+Please update the `ansible/ansible_hosts` file with the IP needed.
 To install run the following:
 ```bash
 cd ansible